orfeotoolbox/OTB/Documentation/Cookbook/rst/RemoteModules.rst

         + Repository:  https://github.com/boussaffawalid/FeatureSelection
         + Author: Walid Boussafa and Nesrine Chehata
-        + License: All rights reserverd (without license granting more rights, copyright fully applies, this component can not be used without the explicit and prior authorization of the copyright owner).
+        + License: All rights reserved (without license granting more rights, copyright fully applies, this component can not be used without the explicit and prior authorization of the copyright owner).
         + Description: This module contains a FeatureSelection application based on the `FST3Lib <http://fst.utia.cz/>`__.

   - **OTBTensorflow (otbtf)** : generic, multi purpose deep learning framework, targeting remote sensing images processing